Apostille Services in Florida Explained: What You Need for International Documents

 You typically need an apostille when:

-The receiving authority requires proof of authenticity
+The receiving authority requires authentication

 Common Documents That Require an Apostille in Florida